Top 10 Ports in Terms of Container Traffic

 • Quarantine

-• To provide shelter from the weather
+• Providing shelter from weather conditions

 10. Port of Jebel Ali – United Arabs Emirates